The formal theory of relative monads: Relative monads

 The composite functor $\X[A, E] \to \X\lh{A, A}$ is $E(j, 1)$, which, when $j$ is dense, is \ff{} by \cref{density-implies-j*-is-ff}, and hence the outer rectangle is also a pullback by \cref{monoids-in-sub-skew-multicategory-is-pullback}.
 In this case, since \ff{} functors are stable under pullback, the composite functor $\RMnd(j) \to \LMnd(A)$ is also \ff{}. \end{proof}

 This characterisation will be related in \cref{examples-of-enriched-relative-monads} to several notions appearing in the literature.

-\begin{remark} In the terminology of \textcite{lack2014monads}, loose relative monads are \emph{formal mw-monads}.
+\begin{remark} In the terminology of \textcite{lack2014monads}, monoids in $\X\lh{j_* \adj j^*}$ are \emph{formal mw-monads}.
 In their setting it is not possible to recover (tight) relative monads along the lines of \cref{relative-monads-are-loose-relative-monads}, since restricting to the monoids whose underlying loose-cell is left adjoint does not precisely recover the tight-cells (\cf{}~\cref{representables-vs-maps}). \citeauthor{lack2014monads} note the similarity of their definition to that of relative monads, but do not make this relationship precise. \end{remark}

 \begin{remark} Let $j^* \colon E \lto A$ be a loose-cell.
 The definition of loose relative monad in \cref{loose-relative-monad} admits a natural generalisation to a structure comprising a loose-cell $t_* \colon A \lto E$ admitting a composite $j^* \odot t_* \colon A \lto A$, equipped with 2-cells $\mu \colon t_*, j^*, t_* \tto t_*$ and $\eta \colon \tto j^* \odot t_*$ satisfying unit and associativity laws.
 This recovers as special cases various generalisations of (relative) monads that have appeared in the literature. \begin{itemize} \item When $j^*$ is corepresentable, this is precisely the definition of loose relative monad in \cref{loose-relative-monad}; when $t_*$ is furthermore representable, this is precisely the definition of relative monad in \cref{relative-monad}. \item When $t_*$ is representable, we recover a generalisation of relative monad proposed by \textcite[20]{levy2019what}; when $j^*$ is furthermore representable (rather than corepresentable as might be expected), this is precisely the definition of \emph{$E$-monad on $A$} of \textcite[Definition~1]{spivey2009algebras}.
 In particular, the correspondence between relative monads with left-adjoint roots and $E$-monads on $A$ with right-adjoint roots observed in \cite[\S6]{altenkirch2010monads} follows immediately. \end{itemize} The study of these generalised loose relative monads is deferred to future work. \end{remark}